foliant-docs/docs/src/tutorials/preprocessor/install.md

 2 directories, 3 files
 ```

-Now it's time to test if the preprocessor actually works.
-First install by running this command inside the preprocessor folder.
+Time to test if the preprocessor actually works.
+First install it by running this command inside the preprocessor folder.

 ```bash
 $ pip3 install .
 ```

-Create an empty Foliant project with `init` command:
+Create an empty Foliant project using the `init` command:

 ```bash
 $ foliant init  # creating the empty project